 Flash Flood - A sudden, violent flood.
 Flash Floods often come as a wave, and with little to no warning.

 Properly placed sandbags will redirect water, mud, and debris but they will not completely seal out water.
 Sandbags should be used for low-flow protection (up to two feet).
+Protection from higher flows requires a more permanent type of structure.

 Where Can I Get Sandbags?